 The presence of graduate student volunteers in the classrooms introduces young students to an array of career paths and higher education opportunities.
 Setting this example is not only impactful to the youth, but to the volunteer themselves.
 The PALS program aims to foster an environment of learning, academic support and leadership for young minds.

-Student Presentations and Honors
+Research Events, Presentations and Other Honors

 Golden Dragon Awards Honor Interdisciplinary Health Sciences Students